kinsta-content/node-js-photo-sharing-app/Chapters/01 - Chapter 1/README.md

 ---

-# 1.8 Verify the installation
+# 1.8 Verify The Installation

 In your terminal or command prompt run the following command `node -v` or `node --version`.
 It should show you the version that is installed.
 This will be a proof that it is installed, otherwise you will get a response of "command not found"